skyfox69/jsapi/README.md

   link 'foo', operation_id: 'bar' end
 ```

+The one and only positional argument specifies the mandatory name of the link.
+The `link`
+directive take the following keywords:

+- `:description` - The description of the link.
+- `:operation_id` - The ID of the operation to be linked.
+- `:parameters` - The parameters to be passed.
+- `:request_body` - The request body to be passed.
+- `:server` - The server providing the operation.

 If an operation is linked to multiple responses, the link can be specified once by an `api_link`
 directive, for example: